What Is a Car Insurance Grace Period?

 A grace period is the amount of time you have to make your insurance payment after your normal due date.
 Paying within an allotted grace period will allow your insurance policy to continue without a lapse in insurance coverage.

 Unfortunately, there is not a standard grace period offered by all insurance carriers.
-It really varies by an insurance policy and state.
+It varies by an insurance policy and state.
 Some insurance policies come with grace periods of three days, while others offer up to 30 days.
 Some companies offer a short grace period with no late fee and an extended grace period which includes a late fee.

 Unfortunately, not all insurance carriers or policies offer grace periods.
 Some states, such as New York, also do not offer grace periods.
 You will have better luck when you are insured by a preferred market insurance carrier versus a high-risk auto insurance policy.
 High-risk policies usually offer shorter grace periods and come with higher late fees.
 A grace period is an extra perk, not a requirement.
 Do not automatically assume you have a grace period with your car insurance policy.